 Buvana is one of the beneficiaries of SHAPE.
 She is running a successful sewing business employing five women.
 About a decade ago, she was in a poor financial and mental state.
 In 2004, Buvana married into a rich family, but her husband tragically died in 2008.
 With no children, and following the un-natural death of her husband, the family framed her as a stroke of bad luck and shunned her (learn about other pointless Indian superstitions).

 With only a few thousand rupees in her bank, the widow did not have the guts to face the misogynistic Indian system.
 She had neither a college degree nor adequate skills to secure a decent career.
 She was on the verge of falling into prostitution.

 Yet, she did not give up.
-Started working as a waitress and relocated to a place with moderate clutches of the economy.
-Two years passed by and SHAPE came to that village to establish a WoCTAD.
+She started working as a waitress and relocated to a place with moderate clutches of the economy.
+Two years passed by before SHAPE came to that village to establish a WoCTAD.
 After obtaining vocational skills for six months straight, she approached us for further guidance.
-We helped her avail of a low-interest loan in 2011.
+We helped her obtain a low-interest loan in 2011.
 With our guidance and her perseverance, the business grew as years went by.
 By 2017, she had become a fashion designing entrepreneur with multiple paid employees and more than three hundred regular customers.
 She also adopted a couple of abandoned children to share her love.
-Her family slowly realized their mistake and is now trying to build a relationship with the daughter who, “got away”.
+Her family slowly realized their mistake and is now trying to build a relationship with the daughter who “got away”.